ebaauw/homebridge-hue/README.md

 HomeKit is still relatively new, and Apple's [Home](https://support.apple.com/en-us/HT204893) app provides only limited support.
 You might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free), Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid), or, if you use `Xcode`, Apple's [HMCatalog](https://developer.apple.com/library/content/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048-Intro-DontLinkElementID_2) example app.

 The HomeKit terminology needs some getting used to.
 A _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
-A _bridge_ (like homebridge) is an accessory that provides access to other, bridged, accessories.
+A _bridge_ (like Homebridge) is an accessory that provides access to other, bridged, accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a lightbulb, switch, motion sensor, ..., but also: a programmable switch button, accessory information, battery status).
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
 You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/TestingYourHomeKitApp/TestingYourHomeKitApp.html), which is distributed as an additional tool for `Xcode`.

 Internally, HomeKit identifies accessories by UUID.
 For Zigbee devices (lights, sensors, switches), homebridge-hue bases this UUID on the Zigbee mac address.
 For non-Zigbee resources (groups, schedules, CLIP sensors), the UUID is based on the bridge / gateway ID and resource path (e.g. `/sensors/1`).
 By not using the resource name (e.g. `Daylight`), homebridge-hue can deal with duplicate names.
 In addition, HomeKit will still recognise the accessory after the resource name has changed on the bridge / gateway, remembering which HomeKit room, groups, scenes, actions, and triggers it belongs to.
 However, when a non-Zigbee bridge / gateway resource is deleted and then re-created, resulting in a different resource path, HomeKit will treat it as a new accessory, and you will need to re-configure HomeKit.